ebelinski/iosref/_subpages/ios.md

   - /ios-ver/
 ---

 These tables show the first and maximum version of iOS or iPadOS for each iPhone, iPad, and iPod touch.
-Only major versions (e.g. iOS 13) are shown, not point releases (e.g. iOS 13.5.1).
+Only major versions (e.g. <i>iOS 13</i>) are shown, not point releases (e.g. <i>iOS 13.5.1</i>).
+Information about which devices are vintage/obsolete was obtained from <a href="https://support.apple.com/en-us/HT201624">this page</a>.

 {::options parse_block_html="true" /}
 <div id="compact-toc">